j-dae/BotStop/README.md

-# botstop
+# BotStop
-Examples using the BotStop.org email and form protection against robots
+This repository contains PHP examples using BotStop to protect links, email addresses and forms from robots.

+A demo of the examples is available <a href="https://botstop.org/en/php" target="botstop">here</a>.